 The jazz ensemble heads out on their 50th annual February North American tour in support of their upcoming album, Open Me, A Higher Consciousness of Sound and Spirit, just in time for Black History Month.
 The show makes a stop in the Motor City on Feb.
 17. N’Namdi Center for Contemporary Art, 52 E. Forest Ave., Detroit; pitchperfectpr.com.

 Southfield Parks & Recreation

 Gather at the Southfield Pavilion on Feb.
-5 for Southfield Parks & Recreation Department’s free Black History Month kick-off event.
-The Black History 101 Mobile Museum and a Black-owned Business Marketplace will be on site.
+3 for the Southfield Parks & Recreation Department’s free Black History Month kick-off event, which features dance performances, a head wrap demonstration, music spun by DJ Deezy D, and more.
+The Black History 101 Mobile Museum and a Black-owned Business Marketplace, will also be on site.
 The department will also host a Conversation & Cocktails event on Feb.
-12 with musical and spoken word performances and a free movie night on Feb.
-18 that includes a showing of the documentary The Black Godfather.
-The Secret Society of Twisted Story Tellers will close out the month on Feb.
-25 with a performance of their show Cancel Culture.
-Tickets are $10 and can be purchased online or at the Parks & Recreation Information Desk.
-For more information, visit facebook.com/southfieldparksandrecreation.
+10 with musical and spoken word performances, along with a free movie night on Feb.
+16. Thee will also be a Black History Month luncheon on Feb 15, performances by The Secret Society of Twisted Storytellers on Feb.
+23, and the Walk Through History display.
+Ticket fees apply for some events.
+City of Southfield Parks and Recreation, 26000 Evergreen Road, Southfield; cityofsouthfield.com.

 Detroit Book City